julianrubisch/express-asset-file-cache-middleware/README.md

 ## LRU Eviction

-To avoid cluttering your device, an LRU (least recently used) cache eviction strategy in place.
+To avoid cluttering your device, an LRU (least recently used) cache eviction strategy is in place.
 Per default, when your cache dir grows over 1 GB of size, the least recently used (accessed) files will be evicted (deleted), until enough disk space is available again.
 You can change the cache dir size by specifying `options.maxSize` (in bytes) when creating the middleware.

 ## Install